The DIYer’s Guide to Standing Desk Bases

 The digital controller has only two buttons—Up and Down—but these also store your preferred sitting and standing height.
 Another clever cost reduction (and size reduction of the svelte hand controller) by eliminating the extra buttons necessary for programming height presets on other models.

-The Freedom comes in black and silver right now, with white expected to ship mid-April, 2017, and a third-leg option for building L-desks is coming.
+The Freedom comes in black, white, and silver color options.
 Transit speed is 1.3 ips, and the weight lift capacity is 220 lbs.
 Unlike iMovR’s UpStage, the Freedom bases can support either 24″ or 30″ deep desktops, and can accommodate desktop widths of 48″ to 72″. iMovR uses the Freedom base in their Energize and Cascade desks systems, offering over 3,400 permutations of base size and color, and desktop shape, size and color, all off a single versatile base platform.

 The Reliant base is the one that iMovR uses in their made-in-America Elite and Everest desk lines, and it is the best of the best.
 100% made in the Michigan with the exception of its dual precision BOSCH motors (Germany), the Reliant features the tightest manufacturing tolerances and highest overall quality among all the electric bases on the market.
 As a result it also comes with the most impressive warranty in the industry, with lifetime on the frame and 10 years on the motors and electronics (same as on the Freedom bases).
 You will not find that on any Asian import.